 This all culminated in the virtually bloodless coup by the Bolsheviks now known as the October Revolution.
 By November 7, 1917, the Bolsheviks had seized power in Petrograd.

-The Bolsheviks, led by Lenin, declared that there should be an end to the war along with the enactment of other Marxist principles such as the abolishment of private land ownership.
+The Bolsheviks, led by Lenin, declared that there should be an end to the war along with the enactment of other Marxist principles such as the abolishment of private land ownership.1

 True to their word, the Bolsheviks sought peace terms with Germany.
-A general ceasefire between Russia and the Central Powers was agreed to on December 15, 1917.
+A general ceasefire between Russia and the Central Powers went into effect on December 15, 1917.
 Negotiations on a peace treaty would begin a week later.

 The Germans chose the city of Brest-Litovsk (modern city of Brest, Belarus) as the location for negotiations.
 The city is the source of the name for the subsequent Treaty of Brest-Litovsk.